logzio/logzio-aws-metrics/README.md

 # logzio-aws-metrics

+**⚠️ Please read: This project is archived, and will have no more new features.
+You can use [logzio/cloudwatch-metrics](https://github.com/logzio/cloudwatch-metrics) instead**

 This project allows you to collect Prometheus format metrics from Amazon CloudWatch with the CloudWatch exporter, and ship them to Logz.io using the OpenTelemetry collector.